Prompt-Level Distillation: A Non-Parametric Alternative to Model Fine-Tuning for Efficient Reasoning: Introduction

 To address these limitations, we introduce Prompt-Level Distillation (PLD), a novel framework that uses a labeled training dataset to transfer the reasoning skills of a large teacher model into the system prompt of a smaller student model.
 This allows the student to achieve the accuracy of Chain-of-Thought reasoning with the speed of zero-shot inference, all without updating any model parameters.
 Unlike traditional distillation that compresses knowledge into weights, PLD transfers reasoning by compiling the Teacher's logic directly into the System Prompt.
 We extract the explicit decision rules from individual training examples and consolidate them into a unified, conflict-free instruction set.
 While this framework is broadly applicable, we specifically focus on reasoning-intensive classification tasks, where the model must navigate complex logical constraints to reach a verifiable decision.
 By externalizing the reasoning process into a structured prompt, PLD enables a Student model to execute complex logic zero-shot, bypassing the need for generating intermediate reasoning tokens at runtime.

-Our contributions are following: \begin{itemize} \item \textbf{Framework:} We introduce Prompt-Level Distillation (PLD), a non-parametric alternative to fine-tuning that transfers reasoning capabilities by compiling Teacher logic into the Student's system prompt, thereby avoiding maintenance debt and parameter updates. \item \textbf{Methodology:} We propose a modular pipeline that combines supervised instruction extraction, clustering, and a novel closed-loop Conflict Resolution phase to synthesize robust, contradiction-free reasoning heuristics. \item \textbf{Performance:} We demonstrate that PLD enables compact models (e.g., Gemma-3 4B) to match frontier-level reasoning (achieving 0.83 Macro-F1 on Contract-NLI and 0.90 Macro-F1 on StereoSet) with the low latency of zero-shot inference, effectively decoupling reasoning depth from computational cost. \end{itemize}
+Our contributions are following: \begin{itemize} \item \textbf{Framework:} We introduce Prompt-Level Distillation (PLD), a non-parametric alternative to fine-tuning that transfers reasoning capabilities by compiling Teacher logic into the Student's system prompt, thereby avoiding maintenance debt and parameter updates. \item \textbf{Methodology:} We propose a modular pipeline that combines supervised instruction extraction, clustering, and a novel closed-loop Conflict Resolution phase to synthesize robust, contradiction-free reasoning heuristics. \item \textbf{Performance:} We demonstrate that PLD enables compact models (e.g., Gemma-3 4B, Mistral Small 3.1) to match frontier-level reasoning with the low latency of zero-shot inference, effectively decoupling reasoning depth from computational cost. \end{itemize}